 He was ever devoted to his artistic sweetheart Ethel, and he traveled with her throughout the world on many fascinating, sometimes dangerous trips.
 Together they have participated in community theater productions here and previously in New York.
 He usually played a comedy role and he could sing.

 Eugene was known as an upbeat, storytelling and kind hearted friend, husband, father, grandfather and great-grandfather.

 A graveside service for Eugene will be held at 1:00pm on Sunday, Jan.
 5, at Ohev Sholom Cemetery, Montoursville with Marvin Hurwitz officiating.

 In keeping with Jewish Tradition, there will be no viewing or flowers.
 Arrangements were entrusted to Maneval Allen Redmond Cremation & Funeral Home.
 To leave a condolence for the family, please visit www.jamesmaneval.com.

-To plant a tree in memory of Eugene M. Drier, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Eugene M. Drier, please visit our floral store.